 The Colby Sisters would like to be Sex in the City, but really it’s Mean Girls come Real Housewives of Whatever.
 Hiding behind a veil of grandeur, you’ll love to hate these high-society girls, and know absolutely no one who lives this lifestyle.
 Probably, or most definitely, a good thing.

-The Colby Sisters of Pittsburgh, Pennsylvania is on at Tricycle Theatre until 25th July 2014, for further information or to book visit here.
+The Colby Sisters of Pittsburgh, Pennsylvania is at the Tricycle Theatre until 25th July 2014.
+For further information or to book visit the theatre’s website here.

 Watch actress Ronke Adekoluejo in The Colby Sisters video blog here: